 In serene, earthy colours, the 35 rooms are sumptuously comfortable, with Loaf sofas to sink into, pale Scottish tweed, peacock wallpaper, huge upholstered headboards on kingsize beds, and soft carpet underfoot.
 Spacious bathrooms house good walk-in showers, Noble Isle toiletries and Moroccan-meets-Victorian-caustic-style tiling.

-This is a place where the suites are totally worth the extra outlay; they’re huge, with free-standing copper bathtubs from Fired Earth.
+This is a place where the suites are totally worth the extra outlay; they’re indulgently huge, with free-standing copper bathtubs from Fired Earth, and great for honeymooners.
 We had The Dunstane Suite, a wonderful first-floor room, with rolltop bath in the bay and large bathroom, but the other suites are equally good.
 Also recommended are the Luxury King Doubles, with views from the bed to the grandiose multi-turreted 19th-century Donaldson’s school.
 In one there's a seating nook with more views, armchairs and a telescope.
-The Luxury Wee Doubles may be small, but they also have plenty of charm, character and comfort.
+The Cosy Wee Doubles may be smaller, but they also have plenty of charm, character and comfort.